randomInteger/producer_consumer/README.md

 # fifo_queue.py
-A bare bones version of a single producer and single consumer thread working on a shared work queue.
+A bare bones version of a single producer and single consumer thread working on a shared work queue, deliberately not using Queue().
 Condition is used to handle thread synchronization, as it is cleaner than using Lock or Semaphore in this case.

 # multi_fifo_queue.py
 This version is the more Pythonic way to handle this problem, as it uses the